JackBen2019/Jack-Bennett-Portfolio/README.md

 The contact form design was inspired by the contact form designed in the small 'Module 4' project prior to this one.

 Website image 1: https://unsplash.com/photos/95YRwf6CNw8

 Website image 2: https://unsplash.com/photos/5fNmWej4tAA

-Website created by Jack Bennett
+Website created by Jack Bennett.